Array§

 isKeyOf(data: string, obj: POJO<any>): boolean

-Tells whether the plain object obj
+Tells whether the plain object obj has its own key named data.

 Source§mapProps<I extends POJO<any>, O extends POJO<any>>(